michaelpginn/mingru/README.md

 ```

 Per default, the example is configured for a small usecase (sequence length 64, vocab size 6, memorize 4), but you might just change to a much larger test by adopting `cfg` dict at the end of the file.

+Task is based on
+> Gu, Albert, and Tri Dao.
+"Mamba: Linear-time sequence modeling with selective state spaces."
+(2023).